Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận24/06/2023

-Titan submarine.
+The Titan submarine.
 Photo: Reuters

-The Titan, which lost contact with its surface support vessel about an hour and 45 minutes after beginning its two-hour journey on Sunday, was found to have "exploded" on the seabed about 2 to 4 kilometers from the bow of the Titanic and at a depth of 4 kilometers.
+The Titan, which lost contact with its surface support vessel about an hour and 45 minutes after beginning its two-hour journey last Sunday, was found to have "exploded" on the seabed about 2 to 4 kilometers from the bow of the Titanic and at a depth of 4 kilometers.

 The other victims were British billionaire Hamish Harding, 58; Pakistani businessman Shahzada Dawood, 48, and his 19-year-old son Suleman; and French oceanographer Paul-Henri Nargeolet, 77.